baptistemehat/forest/README.md

 # Forest - terminal-based project manager

 > [!IMPORTANT]
-> This project is in an early development stage and is a work in progress.
+> This project is in an early development stage and not actively maintained due to the limited time I can dedicate to it.

 ## Overview